kelvinsanchez15/100-days-of-code/r2-log.md

 ### R2D34
 I woke up feeling sick with the flu, however I made good progress on an Issue Sorter dropdown component for my project.

+### R2D35
+I took yesterday to rest and woke up a little better.

+Today I worked on the pagination implementation for my Issue Tracker.

+In the near future I have to refactor the code block where I query my database (It became a monster).